-Decisions about the use of e-learning and e-assessment should be made on the basis of providing the most effective means of achieving and assessing the learning outcomes.
-There should be a clear rationale for the use of e-learning and the level of support provided.
+Decisions about the use of blended and online education and e-assessment should be made on the basis of providing the most effective means of achieving and assessing the learning outcomes.
+There should be a clear rationale for the use of blended and online education and the level of support provided.

-Course designers should adopt a logical approach to their use of e-learning.
+Course designers should adopt a logical approach to their use of blended and online education.
 Fitness for purpose should drive decisions on the selection of educational components.
 The blending should be such that methods and media are well chosen for the purposes they need to fulfil.

 Course designers must resolve the tension between:

-If it is not possible to deliver learning outcomes solely through e-learning then some face-to-face techniques may be essential.
+If it is not possible to deliver learning outcomes solely through blended and online education then some face-to-face techniques may be essential.

 12. Course design, development and evaluation involve individuals or teams with expertise in both academic and technical aspects.

-The course design process should be carried out by staff who are equipped to address both academic and technical aspects of e-learning.
-Those involved in the course design process require experience of e-learning and its capabilities.
+The course design process should be carried out by staff who are equipped to address both academic and technical aspects of blended and online education.
+Those involved in the course design process require experience of blended and online education and its capabilities.
 In a rapidly evolving field, much of this experience is gained through project participation rather than formal qualifications.

-The development of high-quality e-learning content is dependent on close collaboration and good communication between academic course designers and those responsible for the production of the constituent media components.
+The development of high-quality blended and online education content is dependent on close collaboration and good communication between academic course designers and those responsible for the production of the constituent media components.
 Engagement between academics and media professionals in technical design contributes significantly to the effectiveness of course materials.

 A key issue that affects working relationships is whether technical design inputs should be integrated with the academic and pedagogic design process or applied to the outputs from this process.
 Institutions should consider the most appropriate methodologies to use in their specific context.